-Based on the results of the placement test, students are enrolled in the appropriate level of instruction as determined by the IAE Academic Site Director, Site Director, Head Teacher, and/or other designated instructor.
+Based on the results of the placement test, students are enrolled in the appropriate level of instruction as determined by the IAE Academic Director, Site Director, and/or another designated instructor.
 On rare occasions, students who feel they have been placed at an inappropriate level may be able to move up or down one level based on the teacher's recommendation, pending approval by the Site Director or Academic Site Director.